-In iOS 16, currently in beta, Apple made sweeping changes to the way the iPhone Lock Screen works, adding multiple layers of customization and the ability to add widgets.
+In iOS 16, Apple made sweeping changes to the way the iPhone Lock Screen works, adding multiple layers of customization and the ability to add widgets.
 As part of its design overhaul, Apple also changed the way notifications appear, and added options for how they should be displayed.

 Because of the new Lock Screen design, notifications now come in from the bottom of the display, rather than the top.
 This makes for a more subtle notification that stays out of the way of any widgets you have set up.
 You can swipe upward from the bottom of the display to see the notifications, and then swipe back down to hide them away.